kumar-kundan02/MAANG/DSA/Notes/Graph.md

 #### Belmon-Ford Algorithm
 * Bellman-Ford Algorithm is used to find the shortest path from a source vertex to all other vertices in a weighted graph, even if the graph contains edges with negative weights.
 * It works by repeatedly relaxing all edges, ensuring that the shortest path to each vertex is found.
+* It should be noted that Bellman-Ford is less efficient than Dijkstra's algorithm for graphs with non-negative weights.
+* It runs for V-1 iterations, where V is the number of vertices in the graph, and in each iteration, it relaxes all edges.
+* Time Complexity: O(V * E), where V is the number of vertices and E is the number of edges in the graph.
 * It can also detect negative weight cycles in the graph.

 ```CSharp